msmithfl/bookstore-api/README.md

 7. In IntelliJ, open the bookstore folder, located inside of the bookstore-api folder
 8.	**If there is an error inside IntelliJ, make sure to set the project SDK to Java 17 (there should be a blue banner up top warning you about this)

+How to connect MongoDB
+1. Locate Cluster0 in the BookstoreAPI database
+2. Click ‘Connect’
+3. Choose ‘Connect using MongoDB Compass’
+4. Download MongoDB Compass
+5. In MongoDB Compass, create a new connection
+6. Paste mongodb+srv://group26:vd35L5HdMZx4V0v9@cluster0.ucm1yc8.mongodb.net/test in the URI section
+7. Click ‘Save and Connect’